-Pest control isn't always conducted by people and it doesn't need to include chemicals.
+Pest control isn't always conducted by people.
 Sometimes nature has its own system of control.
 For example, the nine critters listed below all prey on spiders.
 That's good news for the millions of people around the world who are afraid of spiders.
 That fear—known as arachnophobia—is so common, that it is considered to be one of the top 10 phobias around the world.

 As with most phobias, it doesn't really help most sufferers to know that nearly all spiders are harmless, or that they themselves are predators for any number of nuisance insects, from buzzing house flies to aphids and beetles that feast on your garden plants.
 If you have a fear of spiders, it is hard to change your feeling about these eight-legged creatures.
 So pest control readers who are not only squeamish but positively fearful about even the smallest of spiders will be pleased to know that nature has its own way of handling them.